syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/column-template.md

 ### Render RadioButton in a column

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid supports rendering the [RadioButton](https://ej2.syncfusion.com/angular/documentation/radio-button/getting-started) within a column using the `template` property.
+The Angular Data Grid supports rendering the [RadioButton](https://ej2.syncfusion.com/angular/documentation/radio-button/getting-started) within a column using the `template` property.
 This feature is useful for displaying selection options, such as order statuses, payment methods, or approval choices, within the Grid.

 The following example demonstrates rendering a RadioButton in the "Order Status" column of the Grid by defining the `template` property.